akaczano/BurroughsPrototype/README.md

 ![screenshot](images/output.png)

 When you're done, don't forget to run `.stop` to clean up all of the stream processing infrastructure. `.quit` or Ctrl+D exits the burroughs shell.

+### Running the Burroughs Browser Interface
+Burroughs also ships with a browser-based graphical user interface.
+To use this, do the following:

+1. `cd burroughs-server`
+2. `./build.sh`
+3. `./run-client.sh`
+4. Navigate to http://localhost:5000 in the browser.

 ## System Configuration
 ### Environment Variables